al-deployment-services/al_ci_aws_cross_setup/README.rst

-  --env ENV    Environment name, will be displayed in Alert Logic UI under Deployment --scope      json formated file with the VPC scope details --time       time out in second for this script to run
+  --env ENV    Environment name, will be displayed in Alert Logic UI under Deployment --scope      json formated file with the VPC scope details --time       time out in second for this script to run --filter     Filter the output to only show the new changes

 The input.json file sample can be found inside this repository, more details about the schema can be found in here:
 * https://console.cloudinsight.alertlogic.com/api/sources/#api-JSON_Formats-AWSEnvironmentSourceJSONFormat